nilsonrossi/django-bpmn-engine/doc/bpmn/advanced.rst

-A More In-Depth Look at Some of SpiffWorkflow's Features
+A More In-Depth Look at Some of py_bpmn_engine's Features
 ========================================================

 Displaying Workflow State